schauhan/miniature-memory/content/posts/startup-launch-mvp-in-five-months.md

 Next we created a Facebook advertisement for early-access signup for our platform.
 We received over 280 signups on the advertisement, indicating that people were interested and _might_ pay if we built a good product.

-## :hourglass: Product Strategy: Pricing and Marketing Models
+## :hourglass: Product Strategy, Pricing, Go To Market

 ***